Links

 Let's take a look at an individual ticket and what you can do.

-When you reply to a Keeping ticket from your personal or work Gmail account, the email will be sent from your support mailbox and it will look like a normal email.
+If you want to change the recipient of your reply or add additional CCs, click the blue edit link near the customer's name in the right sidebar.
+When you reply to a Keeping ticket from your personal or work Gmail account, the email will be sent from your support mailbox email address and look like a normal email.

 Assigning, Prioritizing, and Changing Ticket Status

 When you open a Keeping ticket in Gmail, you'll see a new sidebar on the right.
-Use this sidebar assign a ticket to yourself or a teammate, set the priority, or change the status of a ticket.
+Use this sidebar to assign a ticket to yourself or a teammate, set the priority, or change the ticket status.
 To unassign a ticket, hover over a name and click the "x" that appears.

-Keeping automatically assigns the ticket to you and changes the status of a ticket to "closed" when you reply.
-If your customer replies back, the ticket is reopened.
+Keeping automatically assigns the ticket to you and changes the ticket status to closed when you reply.
+If your customer replies, the ticket is reopened.
 Check your mailbox settings to adjust this default.

 Creating and Adding Tags

-You can assign a tag to better organize your support tickets.
+You can assign one or more tags to organize your support tickets better.
 Before you do, you'll need to create your tag in your Keeping settings.
 You can also access this page via the "edit" link next to the tag menu in Gmail.

 Good to know: If you don't see an edit link here, you likely don't have admin privileges.
 Only admins can edit, add, and delete tags.